It's no ordinary dog's life at Vienna's Hotel Sacher

 She rarely travels without her own dog, one-and-a-half-year-old Ella, a Jack Russell terrier.

-Dog-friendly rooms at the Sacher cost a mere 35 euros (30.09 pounds) on top of the 400 to 5,000 euros that the hotel charges per night for its rooms and suites, the best of which overlook the neighbouring Vienna Opera.
+Dog-friendly rooms at the Sacher cost a mere 35 euros ($46) on top of the 400 to 5,000 euros that the hotel charges per night for its rooms and suites, the best of which overlook the neighbouring Vienna Opera.

 As well as doggy comforts, dog owners will find a rule book on "animal etiquette" when they check into one of the 40 parquet-floored dog rooms at the Sacher.